mgoldcoin/mgold/activation-protocol.md

 # 3. Configuration file changes

-The new configuration file sectionfeatureswas introduced.
+The new configuration file section `features` was introduced.
 It contains two parameters:

 * auto-shutdown-on-unsupported-feature could be yes or no. If this setting is turned on, the node will be shut down on activation of a feature that is not implemented by node’s codebase.
 By default, it set to yes.